Transposition of the Great Arteries (TGA)

-Dextro-transposition of the great arteries (see Figure: Dextro-transposition of the great arteries.) accounts for 5 to 7% of congenital heart anomalies.
-About 30 to 40% of patients have a ventricular septal defect; up to 25% have left ventricular outflow tract obstruction (either pulmonary or subpulmonary stenosis).
+Dextro-transposition of the great arteries (see figure Dextro-transposition of the great arteries) accounts for 5 to 7% of congenital heart anomalies.
+About 30 to 40% of patients have a ventricular septal defect; up to 25% have left ventricular outflow tract obstruction (either pulmonic valve or subpulmonary stenosis).

 Systemic and pulmonary circulations are completely separated in transposition of the great arteries.
 After returning to the right heart, desaturated systemic venous blood is pumped into the systemic circulation without being oxygenated in the lungs; oxygenated blood entering the left heart goes back to the lungs rather than to the rest of the body.
 This anomaly is not compatible with life unless desaturated and oxygenated blood can mix through openings at one or more levels (eg, atrial, ventricular, or great artery level).

 Severe cyanosis occurs within hours of birth, followed rapidly by metabolic acidosis secondary to poor tissue oxygenation.
 Patients with a moderate or large atrial septal defect, a large ventricular septal defect, a patent ductus arteriosus, or a combination of these tend to have less severe cyanosis, but symptoms and signs of heart failure (eg, tachypnea, dyspnea, tachycardia, diaphoresis, inability to gain weight) may develop during the first weeks of life.

 Except for generalized cyanosis, physical examination is rather unremarkable.
 Heart murmurs may be absent unless associated anomalies are present.
 The 2nd heart sound (S2) is single and loud.